VicoErv/instagram-private-api/README.md

 # Instagram::API

 Welcome to Instagram-API gem!
-This Gem is interpreted from [huttarichard/instagram-private-api](https://github.com/huttarichard/instagram-private-api) the best `Node-JS` Insgtagram private API
+This Gem is implemented from [huttarichard/instagram-private-api](https://github.com/huttarichard/instagram-private-api) the best `Node-JS` Insgtagram private API
 ## Installation

 Add this line to your application's Gemfile: